kevinolega/callcentertrainingtips/6wel/bonus/6web-confident.md

 I got good at what I do the same way.

-I was always writing on my notebook, my phone and my computer.
+I was always writing in my notebook, my phone, and my computer.

-I was reflecting on my ideas, things I read, strategies, techniques, recipes and more.
+I was reflecting on my ideas, things I read, strategies, techniques, recipes, and more.

 I was reading my notes a lot.